SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Speech%20Improvement.JPG)

-Improving and extending the Assistants using an LLM requires quite some dedication and knowledge, therefore I recommend to start without it.
+Improving and extending the Assistants using a LLM requires quite some dedication and knowledge, therefore I recommend to start without it.
 Once everything is running as expected and you think you are ready for this, take a look at the documentation on [Customizing Assistants](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants).

 #### Tab *Plugins*